What are the best food experiences in England?

 Food is a huge passion for so many of us living the countryside, whether we are growing it, foraging for it or eating it in one of the many fabulous Michelin

-presented with a wonderful choice in cities north and south, but some of the UK’s most celebrated chefs have proudly taken up residence in the
+with a wonderful choice in cities north and south, but some of the UK’s most celebrated chefs have proudly taken up residence in the small towns of